-The German Shepherd’s journey began in 19th Century Germany, and he was cleverly engineered by cross breeding each district’s best herding dogs.
+The German Shepherd’s journey began in 19th Century Germany, and he was cleverly engineered by cross-breeding each district’s best herding dogs.
 His original purpose was to herd flocks, but he was gradually given employment with the German Army, to deliver supplies and assist the Soldiers in their patrol duties.
 He is now the world’s most recognizable protection dog, used in police and military services across the world.

 It was in 1913 that the German Shepherd Dog Club of America was formed.
 In 1918 the most famous German Shepherd was born, and he was plucked out of the rubble of a bombed building by an American Soldier, who called the dog Rinty.
-Rinty went on to star in 27 Hollywood films, and is more commonly known as Rin Tin Tin.
+Rinty went on to star in 27 Hollywood films and is more commonly known as Rin Tin Tin.
 Despite the German Shepherd’s short-lived period of unpopularity following the World Wars, it is believed that Rin Tin Tin was responsible for increasing the popularity of the German Shepherd in America, as well as keeping Warner Bros successful.

-He is not recognized by any major kennel club, however he is recognized by the American Rare Breed Association (ARBA).
+He is not recognized by any major kennel club.
+However he is recognized by the American Rare Breed Association (ARBA).
 It is thought that at some point in the future he will hopefully achieve a recognized status with the major kennel clubs.
 For this reason, it is unknown exactly how popular he is in America, however, he is definitely increasing in his popularity.

 The King Shepherd

 The King Shepherd’s journey is similar to the Shiloh Shepherd’s journey.
-Frustrated breeders of the German Shepherd, Shelly Watts-Cross and David Turkheimer, combined their dogs, the German Shepherd and a Shiloh Shepherd, to create a pup that was significantly larger and hopefully healthier, and this was where the King Shepherd was born.
-He is also a relatively new breed, who was only first developed around 30 years ago, and because of this he is not yet recognized by major kennel clubs.
+Frustrated breeders of the German Shepherd, Shelly Watts-Cross and David Turkheimer, combined their dogs, the German Shepherd and a Shiloh Shepherd, to create a pup that was significantly larger and hopefully healthier, and this was where the breed was born.
+He is also a relatively new breed, who was only first developed around 30 years ago, and because of this, he is not yet recognized by major kennel clubs.
 The American King Shepherd Club (AKSC) is the first and only breed club of the King Shepherd, and this is the most informative and concise website for any new King Shepherd owner.